Arjuna Mahendran

 Lakshman Arjuna Mahendran is a Sri Lankan-born Singaporean economist and banker.
-He is a former Governor of the Central Bank of Sri Lanka (CBSL), having been appointed by President Maithripala Sirisena in January 2015 and served until the end of his term in 30 June 2016.
-He was the former Managing Director of HSBC Private Bank, Chief Investment Officer of Emirates NBD as well as Chairman and Director-General of the Board of Investment of Sri Lanka.
+He is a former Governor of the Central Bank of Sri Lanka (CBSL), having been appointed by President Maithripala Sirisena in January 2015 and served until the end of his term on 30 June 2016.
+He was the former Managing Director of HSBC Private Bank, Chief Investment Officer of Emirates NBD as well as chairman and Director-General of the Board of Investment of Sri Lanka.
 Mahendran is currently residing in Singapore, which has refused to extradite him on a request from Sri Lanka routed through interpol.

 Education

 He was educated at Royal College, Colombo in Sri Lanka and at Balliol College, Oxford, he gained a MA in Philosophy, Politics and Economics.

 Banking career

-Mahendran joined the Central Bank of Sri Lanka, he had served as a senior economist before moving into investment banking in Singapore going on to serve as Managing Director and Chief Investment Strategist-Asia at HSBC Private Bank.
+Mahendran joined the Central Bank of Sri Lanka, he had served as a senior economist before moving into investment banking in Singapore going on to serve as managing director and Chief Investment Strategist-Asia at HSBC Private Bank.
 He was responsible for driving research and providing in-depth analysis of markets in the Asia Pacific.
 Mahendran also led the analytics team in interpreting market economics and developing investment strategies for HSBC's clients in the region.
 Later he served as Chief Investment Officer-Wealth Management division at Emirates NBD.
-From 2001 to 2004 he served as Chairman and Director-General of the Board of Investment of Sri Lanka (BOI).
+From 2001 to 2004 he served as chairman and Director-General of the Board of Investment of Sri Lanka (BOI).
 For Mahendran's instrumental role in establishing the Board of Investments of Sri Lanka and driving its strategy, he was named a runner-up in Euromoney Strategic Direct Investor's "CEO Lifetime Achievement Award" in 2003.
 He served as Chief Economist & Strategist – Asia Pacific at Credit Suisse Group AG and was its Head of Research for Asia Pacific since October 2006.